lkodinsson/MARS/Fantasy/Spellcasting.md

 **Mana Cost:** 1
 **Action Speed:** Swift

 **Range:** Touch
 **Duration:** Indefinite (concentration, range of 30m)

 You create the illusion of a small object, tiny creature, or various small magical effects (like sparks or flashes of light).
 This effect originates from a short distance nearby (usually within or near your hands).
-This effect can be made to interact with any of the senses, and can be maintained for as long as desired, but if the effect itself (such as if you create the illusion of an object) reaches too far from you, the effect is ended.
+This effect can be made to interact with any of the senses, and as such can be felt to have a solid form and real weight.

 ## Seek Guidance